 Harpoon Discovery, Rook I:

-The Rook I project hosts the recently discovered Harpoon area located 4.7 km northeast of the Arrow deposit which in discovery hole HP-16-08 intersected 17.0 m of continuous mineralization (220.0 to 237.0 m) including 4.5 m of off-scale radioactivity (>10,000 to >61,000 cps).
-The new discovery is land based and is defined by strong visible uranium and dense accumulations of massive to semi-massive pitchblende mineralization.
-Combined with Arrow, uranium occurrences along trend have now been identified over a mineralized strike length of 5.6 km all within the Rook I project.
+The Rook I project hosts the land-based Harpoon Discovery, which is defined by strong visible uranium and dense accumulations of massive to semi-massive pitchblende mineralization.
+Combined with Arrow, uranium occurrences along trend have now been identified over a mineralized strike length of approximately 6 km, all within the Rook I project.

-The Harpoon Discovery is located on a Rook I internal mineral disposition (northeast of green dashed line in Figure 1) which is subject to a 2% net smelter return royalty (the “NSR”) of which 1% can be repurchased by the Company for $1 million which is held by Advanced Royalty Corp.
-In addition, Harpoon is subject to a 10% production carried interest held by Rio Tinto Uranium Corporation (“Rio Tinto”) which provides Rio Tinto with a right to 10% of potential future production provided Rio Tinto pays NexGen their 10% pro rata portion of the collective expenditure from June 20, 2005.
+The Harpoon Discovery is located on a Rook I internal mineral disposition which is subject to a 2% net smelter return royalty (the “NSR”) of which 1% can be repurchased by the Company for $1 million which is held by Advanced Royalty Corp.
+In addition, Harpoon is subject to a 10% production carried interest held by Terra Ventures Inc. which provides Terra Ventures with a right to 10% of potential future production provided Terra Ventures pays NexGen their 10% pro rata portion of the collective expenditure from June 20, 2005.

 Bow Discovery, Rook I

-NexGen holds a 72% interest in IsoEnergy Ltd (www.isoenergy.ca) which holds a highly prospective portfolio of Eastern Athabasca Basin properties that include Thorburn Lake (7 km from Cigar Lake) and an option to earn 70% interest in Radio (adjacent to Roughrider deposit).
+NexGen holds a 51% interest in IsoEnergy Ltd. (www.isoenergy.ca) which holds a highly prospective portfolio of Eastern Athabasca Basin properties that include Thorburn Lake (7 km from Cigar Lake) and the Radio Project (adjacent to Roughrider deposit).